malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 In short, we can only think about one thing at a time, so the decision itself and thought about the decision require separate processing steps.

+_tbd_: see Biology of Consciousness (Edelman, Gally, Baars). https://www.frontiersin.org/articles/10.3389/fpsyg.2011.00004/full:
+* ""It should be added that consciousness itself is not causal (Velmans, 1993; Kim, 2000).
+It is the neural structures underlying conscious experience that are causal.
+The conscious individual can therefore be described as responding to a causal illusion, one that is an entailed evolutionary outcome of selection for animals able to make plans involving multiple discriminations."

 # Summary